 Shea Butter – Rich in vitamins A and E, Shea butter boost collagen production, diminishing wrinkles and lines.
-It also aids with dermatitis, stretch marks, dry skin, cellulite and sunburned skin.
+It also aids with dermatitis, stretch marks, dry skin, cellulite, and sunburned skin.

-Grape Seed Oil – Is rich in omega-6 and vitamin E. It is used on hair and skin to delay aging skin, relieve dry skin, treat acne, lighten the skin, reduce scars and hair loss.
+Grape Seed Oil – Is rich in omega-6 and vitamin E. It is used on hair and skin to delay aging skin, relieve dry skin, treat acne, lighten the skin, and reduce scars and hair loss.

-Geranium Essential Oil – In skin care is used to treat acne, prevent wrinkles, relieve eczema and reduce the appearance of scars.
+Geranium Essential Oil – In skincare is used to treat acne, prevent wrinkles, relieve eczema, and reduce the appearance of scars.

 What’s your preferred homemade face cream with Shea butter?